SocksTheWolf/AntiScamBot/documentation.md

 #  ScamGuard Command Documentation

-The commands for the bot can be accessed by running them via `/scamguard command`.

 Certain commands have access restrictions consisting of any, or all of the following: cooldown, execution location, role, permission; these are detailed inside each command.

 Commands listed here are grouped by access via execution location.

 ## Administrative
-> These commands are only available only on the primary command and control server
+> These commands can be accessed via `/scamguard drea` and are only available only on the primary command and control server

 ### `info`
 |     |     |